ijon9/CaffeineSheet2App/README.md

 # Backend

 - cd into backend folder
-- run 'npm server' to start the server with nodemon
+- run 'npm run server' to start the server with nodemon
-- run 'npm start' to just start the server with node
+- run 'npm run start' to just start the server with node